maxsatula/ocp/win/README.md

 ### Oracle Client

-Download and unpack Oracle **Instant Client Package - Basic Lite** for Microsoft Windows (32-bit) version 11.2.0.4.0 from http://www.oracle.com/technetwork/topics/winsoft-085727.html
+Download and unpack Oracle **Instant Client Package - Basic Lite** for Microsoft Windows (32-bit) version 12.1.0.2.0 from http://www.oracle.com/technetwork/topics/winsoft-085727.html
-`instantclient-basiclite-nt-11.2.0.4.0.zip` (20,258,449 bytes)
+`instantclient-basiclite-nt-12.1.0.2.0.zip` (33,851,306 bytes)

-Full Oracle Client (or Server) installations should also work, as well as newer versions (12c).
+Full Oracle Client (or Server) installations will also work.
 Use 32-bit installations only.

 As usual, make sure Oracle Instant Client directory is in `PATH` environment variable.
 If using full installation, then `%ORACLE_HOME%\bin` should be in `PATH`.